shouriadde23/Computer-Systems-and-Programming-ECE220-SP20/README.md

 # ECE 220 Spring 2020

+# This repository contains all my MPs (machine projects) for both the normal and honors sections of Computer Systems & Programming (ECE 220) taken at the University of Illinois, Urbana-Champaign during the Spring 2020 semester.
+Some of the important concepts I learned in this class were LC3 Assembly Language, fundamental C programming topics such as: Arrays, Pointers, Backtracking, DFS, Linked Lists, and Trees.
+Finally, I obtained a fundamental of introductory C++ concepts and a strong understanding of multithreading.

 **• L3_Histogram_mp1** - Used LC3 Assembly Language to print out appropriate frequencies of an alphabetic histogram.

 **• LC3_Stack_Calculator_mp2** - Used LC3 and basic stack operations to develop simple arithmetic calculator.